 Certain restrictions and other conditions may apply.
-Review the information folder and contract for your rights and obligations and discuss any questions with your insurance advisor.
+Review the Sun GIF Solutions information folder and contract, and the supplements for other guarantee series for your rights and obligations and discuss any questions with your insurance advisor.

 What information will I receive about my contract?